 I Shook Up the World: The Incredible Life of Muhammad Ali by Maryum Ali, illustrated by Patrick Johnson (Beyond Words Publishing, 2004)

 Three-time winner of the World Heavyweight boxing championship, an Olympic gold medal and numerous other awards, Ali was born Cassius Clay, Jr. in Louisville, Kentucky.
 One of his most famous quotes is “Float like a butterfly and sting like a bee.”

-The Official Site of the U.S. Olympic Team highlights the many accomplishments of Ali, an African-American super athlete.
+Visit the Kids section of Ali's Official Website that highlights the many accomplishments of this African-American super athlete.